bartificer/programming-by-stealth/docs/pbs19.md

 </div>

+### Step 12

-12. Add a function named `multiplyBy` to the `ComplexNumber` prototype.
+Add a function named `multiplyBy` to the `ComplexNumber` prototype.
 The rule for multiplying complex numbers is, appropriately enough, quite complex.
 It can be summed up by the following rule:

     `(a+bi) x (c+di) = (ac−bd) + (ad+bc)i`